Garretts' Dobermans .com

 How the pups are raised:

 If the pups are doing well with eating dry food and seem less dependent on mom, we allow them to go home at 7 to 8 weeks of age.
 They are quite playful at this age.
 It is a sad time for our children but a good life lesson.
-They are helped by being made to realize that the pups don't stay small long .. and we simply can't have more than three big dogs around!
-I like that they learn how to cope with a loss here and there.
-And, it helps when I can assure them that the pups are going to new owners that are going to love them just as much as they have .. they, in a sense, have helped get the puppy ready for its new owners."
+Understanding the pups don't stay small long does help the kids accept the departure of the pups.
+Additionally, knowing the pups are going to new owners that are going to love them just as much as we have is comforting.
+In those moments of departure, my kids realize they helped get the puppy ready for its new owner(s)."

 The temperament of our pups:

 "For the most part, the Doberman breed has a good temperament.
 What I have found with our pups, however, that there is something exceptional about their temperament.
 I whole heartedly believe it has to do with the fact that we are handling them from the minute they are born.
-Through the entire time they spend in our care, they are handled and loved.
-It makes a noticable difference."
+The pups are handled and loved on the entire time they spend in our care.
+It makes a noticeable difference."

 Role of Protector:

-"What you are going to find in all our pups is confidence.
-Aggie and Scarlett both are submissive only to us, their human owners.
-In every other area they are extremely confident an cower to nothing.
-So, shyness is a trait that you will not find in any of the pups.
-They will approach everything with an attitude of "what is that" then back down.
-For those who live out-of-state, I wish you could meet Aggie and Scarlett.
-They have greeted everyone who has ever come to look at the pups very well.
-As long as they can tell we are okay with the people being there, then they are okay with them, too -- and will insist that hand at their side is petting them!!
-But, should they hear a noise that they are uncertain of, they take off running to check it out.
-It is amazing to watch them switch it on and off like they do."
+"What you are going to find with all our pups is confidence.
+Our Dobes are submissive only to us, their human owners.
+In every other area they are extremely confident and cower to nothing.
+The moms of our pups greet everyone who comes to visit the pups with good manners.
+As long as our Dobes can tell we are okay with the people being there, then they are okay with them, too -- and will insist that hand at their side is petting them!!
+As for the pups, they tend to approach everything with curiosity.
+Instinctively, they are checking things out. "

 Cleanliness is IMPORTANT!

-"Most of our pups sell out of state .. so who is witnessing the living conditions of the pups?
+"Many of our pups sell out of state .. so who is witnessing the living conditions of the pups?
 My CHILDREN!!
 They are with the pups all day long.
 I cannot afford to let things get too messy.
-I am constantly cleaning up after the pups .. that is where newspaper comes in quite handy.
-My washing machine is constantly running!
+I am constantly cleaning up after the pups and sanitizing surfaces, bedding, and other items involved with caring for the pups with iodine, bleach, alcohol, Odoban, Thieves, and/or vinegar.
+My washing machine is also constantly running!

 If you will look closely at the pictures throughout this site, you will notice that there are no droppings in the yard, the bedding is clean and the pups LOOK clean!
 There is no telling how many times I am bathing the pups before they go home.
 Let's be honest, when a whole litter of pups starts doing their business .. it gets messy.
 It is a constant job but with the kids around, I HAVE to stay on top of it!
-There is no keeping them away from the pups!!"
+There is no keeping the children away from the pups :) "

 From the Heart:

-"Through some of what I have written here, I hope you are able to get a real good depiction of where the pups are coming from .. and how they are cared for while they are here.
+"Through some of what I have written here, I hope you are able to get a real good depiction of who we are and how we care and love the pups.
 I take my role of caring for the pups very seriously.
-In this breeder's environment, it is not just up to mom.
+In this breeder's environment, it is not just up to the pups' mother.
 I don't want our female stressing herself out anymore than what is absolutely necessary for the survival of the pups.
 Mom and I work together as a team.
-What you have to remember is Scarlett is my baby ..
-I want the best for her!
-She provides a great experience for all of us by having the pups.
-It is my job to make sure she is well taken care of in exchange!"
+What you have to remember is these are MY babies having babies ..
+I want the best for my girls!
+Each litter is a wonderful experience.
+It is my job to make sure my girls are well taken care of in exchange!"

 --Laura Garrett